THIS IS HOW EASY YOU CAN BLOW MONEY WITHOUT KNOWING IT

 Mr. Co-worker has spent $10,410.40 more than me in 4 years working together.

 Do I feel good?
 You’re damn right I do!!!
 I might not be making the best coffee in the world but I’m also not spending a fortune on something I’m just going to drink away.
+The only next step in savings would be to convince my work to hire an office coffee service by Aramark.
 There’s really no need for me not to make my lunch and coffee at home and have a Tim Horton’s as an occasional treat.

 I’m betting you could even go to the coffee bean shop and choose premium coffee blends from many types of coffee beans for cheaper than all the posh coffees you buy all week.
 If we want to see money grow in our emergency savings or save to pay down debts, OSAP loans or for a down-payment on a home these little conveniences will all take a chunk out of that progress.